 - K-12 Schools: Toolkit for Educators

 - Traveling info from the Centers for Disease Control and Prevention (CDC)

-Many experts are concerned the next pandemic may come from a strain of influeza that currently affects birds (avian influenza).
+Many experts are concerned the next pandemic may come from a strain of influenza that currently affects birds (avian influenza).
 There is concern an avian strain could mutate and spread more readily among people.

 - Avian Influenza (CDC) (Available in Spanish)

 - Influenza at the Human-Animal Interface (World Health Organization, available in multiple languages)

 A pandemic is a global disease outbreak.
 A flu pandemic occurs when a new influenza virus emerges and causes serious illness among people.
 Because the virus is new, people have no immunity and no vaccine is initially available.
 The virus may spread rapidly, overwhelming the health care system and causing major economic and social disruptions.